Susan Williams, Baroness Williams of Trafford

-Susan Frances Maria Williams, Baroness Williams of Trafford (née McElroy; born 16 May 1967) is a Conservative life peer who served as the Chief Whip of the House of Lords and Captain of the Honourable Corps of Gentlemen-at-Arms between 2022 and 2024.
+Susan Frances Maria Williams, Baroness Williams of Trafford (née McElroy; born 16 May 1967) is a Conservative life peer who was appointed the Chief Conservative Whip of the House of Lords in 2022.
+As government chief whip she was Captain of the Honourable Corps of Gentlemen-at-Arms until the electoral defeat of the Conservative Party in July 2024.
 In March 2022 she was made a member of the Privy Council.
-She has been Opposition Chief Whip in the House of Lords since July 2024.
+She continued to be chief whip in the House of Lords for the Conservative Party, now in opposition, in July 2024.

 Education

 Williams was educated at La Sagesse School, a Roman Catholic private school in Newcastle upon Tyne, and Huddersfield Polytechnic, where she gained a BSc Hons in Applied Nutrition.

 Career

 Early political career

 She was a member of Trafford Metropolitan Borough Council from 1998 to 2011, representing Altrincham, and the council's leader from 2004 to 2009, leading a Conservative majority until she stepped down.

 She has also been a member of various public bodies in the North West region.
 As a parliamentary candidate, she first stood unsuccessfully for the safe Labour Wythenshawe and Sale East constituency in 2001, and for the Bolton West constituency in the 2010 general election, losing by 92 votes.